danielberrones/Sub-Explorer/README.md

 # SubredditSearcher
-A tool to search Reddit.
+A tool written in Python (Tkinter) that searches Reddit.
 The user enters a SubReddit and the results appear in new window.

 <!-- ![](https://media.giphy.com/media/XbCqu8uSVSdngqhJVC/giphy.gif) -->